 Debbie works as a realtor for Shorewest and Seidl & Associates.
 Her hobbies include skiing, traveling, serving on various boards in the community, and helping out with the family business, Scray Cheese.

 The oldest of Trudi Wojtyla’s four children joined the choirs in 2011 with his younger siblings soon following.
 Since Trudi was already investing time, energy, and emotion in the organization, she thought it made sense to also assist by serving on the board.
 Trudi epitomizes the expression “when you want something done, ask a busy person.”

-She is a stay-at-home mother, leads her daughters’ Scouts BSA Troop for Girls, writes, paints, cooks, hikes, gardens, and enjoys travel when possible!
+Trudi is a stay-at-home mother, leads her daughters’ Scouts BSA Troop for Girls, writes, paints, cooks, hikes, gardens, and enjoys travel when possible!
 Some days you might find her planning and helping out at the National Railroad Museum.
-She and her husband, Matt, were once active in musical theater and choir and together they enjoy watching their children participate in GBBCGC, their school productions and the NEWDO Nutcracker Ballet.
+She and her husband, Matt, were once active in musical theater and choir.
+Together, they enjoy watching their children participate in GBBCGC, school productions and the NEWDO Nutcracker Ballet.
 Both have enjoyed chaperoning our tours.
 Trudi says watching our children represent our choirs, our city, and our country so well is a huge source of pride and brings her great joy.